hc825b/hc825b.github.io/_pages/projects.md

 In my opinion, it is more practical to view formal proofs as an approach to avoid the simulation and testing of *simple* scenarios.
-If we avoid the scenarios where formal proofs already can provide safety guarantees, we can guide the search of rare scenarios to expose unsafe behaviors.
+If we avoid the scenarios where formal proofs already can provide safety guarantees, we can guide the search of rare scenarios to expose unsafe behaviors faster.
 This in turn should speed up the whole verification and testing process.